 Is Thinking You're Better Than Other People Holding You Back Socially?

 In a shock to no one, I don't think having this view will do you any favors.
-Your attitude may come through and put people off, or it may cause you to turn away social opportunities.
+Your attitude may come through and put people off, or it may cause you to turn away perfectly reasonable social opportunities.

 Reasons someone may come to think they're above other people

 To some degree everyone feels a little above the crowd sometimes.
 The world really can be a stupid place, it may be human nature to tend to see yourself as mildly superior, and plenty of people go through phases where they're down on society and their fellow man.
 However, I think the attitude I mentioned above goes beyond that.
-Here's my take on some of the dynamics behind this way of thinking:
+Here's my take on some of the dynamics laying under this way of thinking:

 - "It's not me, it's them."